Aug. 27 - Dec. 22, 2015

 - Renewal requests should be submitted prior to the due date.

-- Any material that is lost, stolen, or damaged is the sole responsibility of the borrower, and they will be charged with the replacement value amount and blocked in CUNY+.
+- Any material that is lost, stolen, or damaged is the sole responsibility of the borrower, and they will be charged with the replacement value amount and blocked in the Library Catalog.

 The copyright law of the United States(Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials.